-- ARC will not support sole fiber-to-the-home projects. - Priority will be given to the following: - o Projects with a completed feasibility study that provides preliminary project design and cost estimates (see section titled Broadband Feasibility Studies, below) - Broadband fiber deployment in central-business-district designated areas and industrial parks - Networks and projects that will be operational upon the completion of construction - To determine adequate broadband availability, applicants must provide evidence of the need for high-capacity broadband service in the proposed service area.
+- ARC will not support sole fiber-to-the-home projects. - Priority will be given to the following: - o Projects with a completed feasibility study that provides preliminary project design and cost estimates (see section titled Broadband Feasibility Studies below). - Broadband fiber deployment in central-business-district designated areas and industrial parks. - o Networks and projects that will be operational upon the completion of construction. - To determine adequate broadband availability, applicants must provide evidence of the need for high-capacity broadband service in the proposed service area.
 For areas where internet service already exists, the applicant must demonstrate that the available service is insufficient to support robust economic development activities.
 Types of evidence include, but are not limited to, electric pole attachment maps, state broadband maps, and speed tests from broadband demand crowdsourcing surveys. - ARC will not support deployment in areas that already have adequate broadband availability.
 For the purposes of achieving robust economic development, ARC's minimum threshold for adequate service is 100/100 symmetrical service for businesses and 50/10 service for households.
 If existing service providers fail to meet either threshold, then ARC is willing to consider broadband grant applications for that service area. - Applicants must determine if the proposed coverage area already has a state or federally subsidized grant award for broadband deployment.
 While ARC will judge each application on its individual merits, it is not our intent to subsidize an area that will also receive a government subsidy from a different source.
 ARC funds should not be used to overlay existing areas that have adequate service or provide unfair competition.
-Some of the federal funding sources for broadband include the FCC's Connect America Fund (CAF) and Rural Digital Opportunities Fund (RDOF) and USDA's ReConnect Initiative and Community Connect Program. - NOTE: Applicants must 1) notify existing service providers of their intent to use federal assistance to deploy broadband in the intended service area in advance of the grant application and 2) upload documentation verifying their correspondence in their application.
+Some of the federal funding sources for broadband include the FCC's Connect America Fund

+- (CAF) and Rural Digital Opportunities Fund (RDOF), the USDA's ReConnect Initiative and Community Connect Program, the USDA's ReConnect program, and the NTIA Broadband Equity, Access, and Deployment (BEAD) and Digital Equity Programs. - NOTE: Applicants must 1) notify existing service providers of their intent to use federal assistance to deploy broadband in the intended service area in advance of the grant application and 2) upload documentation verifying their correspondence in their application.
 Correspondence should be in writing (letter or email), dated, and addressed to the appropriate individual (regional manager, government affairs director, etc.).
-Applications that do not provide documentation of correspondence with incumbent internet service providers (ISPs) and/or evidence that the project area is unserved will not be considered for funding.

-Applicants are also encouraged to explore the option to partner with a competitively selected ISP on an application for contracted broadband services (versus broadband network deployment).
-This could include, but is not limited to, an electric utility contracting with an existing provider to manage its lastmile broadband services.
+Applications that do not provide documentation of correspondence with incumbent internet service providers (ISPs) and/or evidence that the project area is unserved will not be considered for funding. - NOTE: Applicants must also 1) notify their state broadband offices of their intent to apply and include specific information about the geographic area the project plans to serve and 2) upload documentation verifying their correspondence in their application.
+Applications that do not include this documentation of correspondence will not be considered for funding. - Applicants are also encouraged to explore the option to partner with a competitively selected ISP on an application for contracted broadband services (versus broadband network deployment).
+This could include, but is not limited to, an electric utility contracting with an existing provider to manage its last- mile broadband services.
 It could also include a middle-mile fiber provider contracting with multiple providers to deliver last-mile broadband services.